SysToad64/obnoxious-programs/BorkWare/README.md

 ---

-My dad gave me this idea because i'm good at breaking things
+My dad gave me this idea because i'm good at breaking things and because he thoght it would be fun for me